rrgalvan/Jalerkin/README.md

 # Jalerkin
 Galerkin method in JuliaLang

-Simple library, designed just for learning.
-See the examples for a quick tutorial
+Simple library, designed just for learning and for fun :) See the examples for a quick tutorial